 Taking Your Baby's Temperature

 There are many technical skills to learn with your new baby.
-But one of the most important is being able to take an accurate temperature, because a fever is one of the key indicators of a potentially serious infection in the first months of your baby's life.
+One of them is being able to take an accurate temperature.
+A fever is one of the key indicators of a potentially serious infection in the first months of your baby's life.

 Taking Baby's Temperature Rectally